unioslo/cerebrum/doc/cweb/cweb.rst

   * Fix ``config.dat`` for ``bofhd``.
 We need to include at least ``Indigo/bofhd_go_cmds``.
   * Remember that each new installation may need its own templates.
+This may require changing setup.py to include new directories and all the zpl-files.

 Apache has to be configured as well, and there are several key points in that configuration as well.